bhavaniravipati/Grad_Presentation/SpringMVCExample/README.md

 In this example code, we have already added these in the pom.xml file.</br>
 Install Tomcat server, in the Eclipse-->right click on Project-->properties-->Targeted Runtimes give the Apache Tomcat which you have downloaded.</br>

-In servers Select the Tomcat version you have downloaded. </br>
+In servers Select the Tomcat version you have downloaded.
+Tomcat server is setup for the project </br>

 When a user sends in a web request through a URL, web.xml file will forward all the requests to the DispatcherServlet of our application.</br>
 The way we name a Dispatcher Servlet .xml file is servlet-name-servlet.xml.
 The servlet name in our example is mvc.</br>